kk1694/old_blog/dl_journey.md

 I also started working on the [Inclusive Images](https://www.kaggle.com/c/inclusive-images-challenge) competition on Kaggle.
 Thanks to google, all participants received $1000 worth of computing credits on google cloud.
 I set up my google cloud machine and downloaded the images (which, taking more than 500 GB, needed more than a day to download).

+#### Week 5

+This week I started blitzing through Coursera's deep learning specialization.
+I finished the first four out of five parts/modules.
+Each part is supposed to take a few weeks; however, I have already watched most of the lectures, and the programming assignments are extremely easy.
+I will finish early next week.